salsa-rs/salsa/book/src/plumbing/tracked_structs.md

 The **tracked struct ingredient** is the ingredient created first.
 It offers methods to create new instances of the struct and therefore has unique access to the interner and hashtables used to create the struct id.
-It also shares access to a hashtable that stores the `TrackedStructValue` that contains the field data.
+It also shares access to a hashtable that stores the `ValueStruct` that contains the field data.

 For each field, we create a **tracked field ingredient** that moderates access to a particular field.
-All of these ingredients use that same shared hashtable to access the `TrackedStructValue` instance for a given id.
-The `TrackedStructValue` contains both the field values but also the revisions when they last changed value.
+All of these ingredients use that same shared hashtable to access the `ValueStruct` instance for a given id.
+The `ValueStruct` contains both the field values but also the revisions when they last changed value.

 ## Each tracked struct has a globally unique id